40 Authentic French Slang Expressions to Sound Like a Native Speaker

 À cause de sa chevelure extraordinairement longue, elle était affublée du sobriquet “Rapunzel.”
 (Due to her extraordinarily long hair, she was saddled with the nickname “Rapunzel.”)

 Son portable est affublé d’une perche à selfie.
 (Her smartphone has a selfie stick attached.)

-Put together, faire des siennes is usually taken to mean something like, “to be acting up” or “to be out of commission.”
-However, it can also be translated as “to be up to his or her usual tricks.”
+All together, faire des siennes usually means something like, “to be acting up” or “to be out of commission.”
+However, it can also be translated as “to be up to his/her usual tricks.”

-Le bambin faisait ses siennes, comme toujours, et ses parents ont dû lui mettre en retrait dans sa chambre.
+Le bambin faisait des siennes, comme toujours, et ses parents ont dû le mettre dans sa chambre.
 (The toddler was getting into mischief, as always, and his parents had to put him in a time-out in his bedroom.)